ejgroene/selftest/README.rst

 In-source testing
 -----------------
-Selttest runs tests within your source code along side the implementation, similar to Rust's module tests and Vitest in-source testing.
+Selttest runs tests within the source code alongside the implementation, similar to Rust's module tests and Vitest in-source testing.

-This makes the tests share the same closure as the implementations and able to test against private states without exporting.
+This makes the tests share closure with the implementation and enables it to test against private state without exporting.
 Meanwhile, it also brings a closer feedback loop for development.

 History